codegangsta/Astroneer/narrative/characters/aria.md

 ---

 Aria Collins offers a dynamic character journey, blending the intrigue of corporate ladder-climbing with the genuine enthusiasm of space exploration.
-Her evolving relationship with the player can provide emotional depth and complexity to her narrative. yer can provide emotional depth and complexity to her narrative.
+Her evolving relationship with the player can provide emotional depth and complexity to her narrative.